ESG Data

 Consolidated

-• The number of consolidated employees includes the total employees from subsidiaries (including seconded employees), but excludes executives, employees seconded to other companies, and temporary employees.
+• The number of employees in each segment on the consolidated basis is the number of employees including subsidiaries (including seconded employees and excluding executives, seconded employees to other companies, and temporary employees).

 (Unit: People)